shuaitang/TL-KRR/README.md

 ## Acknowledgements
 We gratefully thank [Charlie Dickens](https://c-dickens.github.io/) and [Wesley J. Maddox](https://wjmaddox.github.io/) for fruitful discussions, and appreciate [Richard Gao](http://www.rdgao.com/), [Mengting Wan](https://mengtingwan.github.io/) and [Shi Feng](http://users.umiacs.umd.edu/~shifeng/) for comments on the draft.
 Huge amount of thanks to my advisor --- [Virginia de Sa](http://www.cogsci.ucsd.edu/~desa/) --- for basically allowing me to do whatever I am interested in. :)

+## Rant
+If the number of data samples is extremely small, then one should skip the first step of approximating low-rank features, otherwise the *undersampling* issue would occur and hurt the performance.

+For memory concern, one could set the precision of generated feature vectors to half-precision floating-point, and it gives a minor performance drop.